 What do the lights on the Pro 60 mean when it is in stand alone mode?

 - White: the Pro 60 is booting up

 - Blinking red: can't read SD card (or there is something wrong with the SD card format)

 - Solid red: no video or video out of range

 - Blinking GREEN: recording

-- Solid GREEN after the record button is hit: your SD card is write protected and recording cannot start, or
+- Two red blinks, then GREEN: your SD card is write protected and recording cannot start

 - Solid GREEN after the record button is hit: the Rec Mode switch is in the wrong position (set to PC instead of SD)

 When I plug my game controller into the Controller In port on the HD PVR Pro 60, what happens to the audio?